Twitter Logo Follow us on Twitter

 Failover and Clustering Support

-Support for transparent session failover was added to RWT.
-This enables applications to run in a high-availability cluster.
+With the new JEE compatible mode, RWT also supports transparent session failover.
+This enables RWT standalone applications to run in a high-availability cluster.

-The second area of work was to enable sessions to be replicated between cluster nodes.
-Therefore all classes in RWT whose instances will have session scope were made serializable.
-Note that application code must also be prepared in that all objects that live in the session scope must be serializable.
+In order to replicate sessions between cluster nodes, all classes in RWT whose instances will have session scope are now serializable.
+Note that application code must also be prepared for clustering by making all objects that live in the session scope serializable.

 Serializable RWT sessions can also be used to swap inactive sessions onto disk and thereby releasing the memory consumed by them.
 This allows for infinite session timeout settings and saves users from annoying 'the session has timed out' messages.

-For further details, please visit our Cluster wiki page.
+Clustering of OSGi applications is not yet supported.
+For further details, please check the Cluster wiki page.

 UICallback Improvements